 How to Season Your Cast Iron Step-by-Step

-- Place the skillet in the oven directly on the top shelf, upside down, with a piece of aluminum foil on the lower shelf to catch drips.
+- Place the cast iron upside down on the middle rack of the preheated oven, with a sheet of aluminum foil or a baking sheet on the bottom rack to catch any drips.
 If you don’t put the pan upside down, the excess oil will pool inside the pan and make a sticky mess.

-- Turn off the oven and let the pan cool completely.
+- Bake for 1 hour, then turn off the oven and let the cast iron cool inside the oven.

 What oils work best for seasoning cast iron?